-Brainstorming continues to be a powerful tool for coming up with new ideas and should be used within your team.
+Brainstorming continues to be a powerful tool for coming up with new ideas, and applying effective brainstorming techniques can lead to huge benefits for your marketing and brand strategy.
 A compelling brainstorm can result in team bonding and your next big idea.
 However, a brainstorm gone wrong can be an energy-draining waste of time.

-Here are some of our top tips for holding a successful brainstorming meeting:
+Here are some of our top tips for holding a successful and productive brainstorming meeting:

 Make sure there is enough space for everyone to fit comfortably, and that the space is good for recording ideas.
 Either a whiteboard or table big enough for large sheets of paper will work nicely.

 Engage these five brainstorming techniques while the meeting is in motion.

 This gives everyone in the room a chance to speak.
 You could also consider going around in a circle and letting each person have a turn or passing if they want to.

 Remember that agenda and list of questions you sent out before the meeting?
 Stick to it!
 Keep your meeting on time and stay on topic to generate the greatest amount of ideas.

 Use a whiteboard or big pieces of paper on the table and number ideas as they come up.
 This adds a feeling of accomplishment, and serves as a mental pat-on-the-back for the group.